SexChrLab/XY_RNAseq/README.md

 Please see our preprint for more information:

 *Aligning RNA-Seq reads to a sex chromosome informed reference genome increases ability to detect sex differences in gene expression* 2019.
-Olney KC;Brotman SM; Valverde-Vesling V; Andrews J; Wilson MA.
+Olney KC; Brotman SM; Valverde-Vesling V; Andrews J; Wilson MA.

 If you use XY_RNAseq or discuss/correct for bias in mapping on the sex chromosomes, please cite this preprint.